Ecological Village, Cultural Exchange and Natural History

 Discover the Highlands of the Amazon

 Ekōbius (eek-oh bee us) is a sustainable development cooperative, intentional community, ecovillage and survival training center promoting simple living, self-sufficiency, permaculture, ecosystem restoration, reforestation, agroforestry, biodiversity and indigenous self-determination.
-We began a new of community development interest program for 2017-2018, we offer a campground and visitors lodge for visitors and new members.
+We began a new of community development interest program for 2017-2018, we offer a campground and lodge for visitors and new members.

-Our organization is a non-religious, non-governmental, non-state and non-political cooperative foundation of stakeholders active in protecting the rights of native indigenous peoples and living in balance with nature while specializing in non-wood forest production of coffee, chocolate, cupuaçu, liquors, medicinal extracts, essential oils and traditional plant medicine.
+Our organization is a non-religious, non-governmental, non-state and non-political cooperative foundation of independent stakeholders active in protecting the rights of native indigenous peoples and living in balance with nature while specializing in non-wood forest production of coffee, chocolate, cupuaçu, liquors, medicinal extracts, essential oils and traditional plant medicine.